connectedcars/auth-wrapper/README.md

 Simple wrapper that exposes an ssh-agent to all sub processes using keys from Google Cloud KMS or OpenSSH pem formated key.

-This can fx. be used in CI/CD pipelines when checking code out, running package installers pulling code from private repos.
+This can fx be used in CI/CD pipelines when checking code out, running package installers pulling code from private repos.

 ## How to use